ndeutschmann/zunis/docs/_sources/index.rst.txt

 The ZüNIS library provides three level of abstractions, to allow both high-level and fine-grained control:

-1. **Integrators** are the highest level of abstraction and control function integration strategies.
+1. :doc:`Integrators <library/integrator>` are the highest level of abstraction and control function integration strategies.
 They can automate trainer and flow creation.

-2. **Trainers** are one level below and steer model training through loss functions, optimizers, sampling etc.
+2. :doc:`Trainers <library/trainer>` are one level below and steer model training through loss functions, optimizers, sampling etc.
 They can automate flow creation.

-3. **Normalizing Flows** are neural-network-based bijections from the unit hypercube to itself.
+3. :doc:`Normalizing Flows <library/flow>` are neural-network-based bijections from the unit hypercube to itself.
 They are the actual trainable sampling mechanism that we use to sample points for Monte Carlo integration.